After Midnight (Chappell Roan song): Live performances

-Roan included "After Midnight" in the set list of her second headlining concert tour, the Midwest Princess Tour (2023–2024).
+Roan included "After Midnight" in the set list of the Midwest Princess Tour (2023–2024).
 She also performed it as part of her set list for Olivia Rodrigo's Guts World Tour in 2024, where she served as an opening act.
-Roan played the track at several music festivals throughout 2024, including Boston Calling, Bonnaroo, Lollapalooza, Osheaga, Outside Lands, and Austin City Limits.
-In 2025, Roan performed "After Midnight" at the music festivals Primavera Sound and Øyafestivalen.
+Roan played the track at several festivals in 2024, including Boston Calling, Bonnaroo, Lollapalooza, Osheaga, Outside Lands, and Austin City Limits.
+She included it in the set list of the Visions of Damsels & Other Dangerous Things Tour (2025–2026), including performances at Primavera Sound and Øyafestivalen in 2025.

 Personnel

 Credits are adapted from the liner notes of The Rise and Fall of a Midwest Princess.